Safe Space program

 Information and support

 Improving the safety of the local community, as well as the safety of people who use drugs, is important to the City of Sydney.

 The City supports a 'harm minimisation' approach to drug use.
 While wiping out drug use may be the ideal, it isn't realistic, given that Sydney has some of the biggest markets for illegal drugs in Australia.

 This approach focuses on minimising the harm drug use causes to the community and to the user.
 The community is at risk, for example, when drug users turn to crime to support their habit.
 Users are at risk of overdose, for example.

 Sydney is home to the only medically supervised injecting centre in Australia and the City supports such initiatives.
 We also advocate for health and rehabilitation services to help stop drug users becoming trapped in the crime cycle.

-Our drug and alcohol strategy outlines the City's response to the impacts of illegal drug use.
 Local governments are uniquely positioned to address drug harm with key partners because the impacts of drug use are felt at a community level the most.
 Councils can also respond to specific problems more swiftly than other levels of government.